-Prepare the cut-of the profile the front lock.
+Prepare the cut-out 5Gc lock.

 Apply waterproof carpentry glue and attach it under an edge of an adjacent plank.

 This will prevent the floor from bending at the meeting point of the new and adjacent boards.

 STEP 4.INSTALLATION OF THE NEW BOARD IN A PLACE OF REMOVED ONE